-If a company is using a surety bond in regard to their funding for abandonment, the financial instrument must meet the criteria included in the checklist below.
+If a company is using a surety bond in regard to set aside fundstheir funding for abandonment, the financial instrument must meet the criteria included in the checklist below.
 Companies must file the surety bond with the CER for approval by the Commission.